-2. The NPRM proposes and seeks comment on ways to implement section 902 of the Consolidated Appropriations Act of 2021.4 On December 27, 2020, the President signed the Don't Break Up the T-Band Act of 2020, which is Division FF, Title IX, Section 902 of the Consolidated Appropriations Act, 2021 (Pub.
+2. The NPRM proposes and seeks comment on ways to implement section 902 of the Consolidated Appropriations Act of 2021.4 On December 27, 2020, the President signed the Don't Break Up The T-Band Act of 2020, which is Division FF, Title IX, Section 902 of the Consolidated Appropriations Act, 2021 (Pub.
 L. No. 116-260).
 Section 902 directs the Commission to issue final rules 180 days after enactment on December 27, 2020 designating acceptable purposes and functions for the obligation or expenditure of 911 fees by states and taxing jurisdictions.
 Section 902 also provides that the use of 911 fees for any purpose or function other than those designated by the Commission constitutes 911 fee diversion.

 3. To implement section 902 of the Act, the NPRM seeks comment on the Commission's proposals to amend part 9 of the rules to establish a new subpart I regarding "911 Fees."
-Section 902 defines several terms, and the NPRM proposes to codify these definitions in the new subpart I of the rules.
+Section 902 defines several terms which the NPRM proposes to codify these definitions in the new subpart I of the rules.
 In addition, section 902 directs the Commission to issue final rules designating purposes and functions for which the obligation or expenditure of 911 fees is acceptable.
 It also provides that the purposes and functions identified by the Commission as acceptable "shall be limited to the support and implementation of 9-1-1 services provided by or in the State or taxing jurisdiction imposing the fee or charge and operational expenses of public safety answering points within such State or taxing jurisdiction."
 The NPRM seeks comments on proposals to develop an illustrative, non-exhaustive list of permissible and non-permissible uses for purposes of section 902.

 4. Section 902 provides that a state or taxing jurisdiction may petition the FCC for a determination that an obligation or expenditure of a 911 fee for a purpose or function other than those deemed acceptable by the Commission should be treated as an acceptable expenditure.
 Per section 902, the petition must demonstrate that the expenditure: (1) supports public safety answering point (PSAP) functions or operations, or (2) has a direct impact on the ability of a PSAP to receive or respond to 911 calls or to dispatch emergency responders.
 If the Commission finds that a state or taxing jurisdiction has provided sufficient documentation to make this demonstration, the statute provides that it shall grant the petition.
-In addition, the Commission seeks comment on amending the rules to require that if a state or taxing jurisdiction receives a grant under section 158 of the National Telecommunications and Information Administration Organization Act (47 U.S.C. § 942) after December 27, 2020, such state or taxing jurisdiction shall provide the information requested by the Commission to prepare the annual
+In addition, the Commission seeks comment on amending the rules to require that if a state or